Mastering Turing Patterns: A Guide to Reaction-Diffusion in p5.js and Processing

 /**

-* Cell : hold the informations of the cell.
+* Cell : hold the information about each cell.

 */